-The following is the Mission Statement of the Learning Outcome Committee:
+The following is the Mission Statement of the Learning Outcomes Committee:

 - to encourage and support faculty-generated student learning research for the purposes of improved communication between faculty/staff and administrators/trustees who make institutional planning and budgeting decisions;